 |Planned distribution of profit||-6,237||-5,670||-5,670|

 |Minimum amount of own funds of the Conglomerate||31,520||33,522||14,544|

 Conglomerate’s capital adequacy ratio

-Within the Taaleri Group, the regulatory capital according to the Act on Credit Institutions (610/2014) and the EU Solvency Regulation (Regulation (EU) No 575/2013 of the European Parliament and of the Council) is determined and reported to the supervised parties operating in the Financing sector.
-Taaleri's Financing sector comprises the subsidiaries and associated companies of Taaleri Plc, excluding Garantia Insurance Company Ltd. Taaleri applies the standard approach in the regulatory capital calculation of the credit risk capital requirement and the basic approach in the calculation of the operative risk capital requirement.
+Within the Taaleri Group, the regulatory capital according to the Act on Credit Institutions (610/2014) and the EU Capital Requirements Regulation (CRR) (Regulation (EU) No 575/2013 of the European Parliament and of the Council) is determined and reported to the supervised parties operating in the Financing sector.
+Taaleri applies the standard approach in the regulatory capital calculation of the credit risk capital requirement and the basic approach in the calculation of the operative risk capital requirement.
 The Taaleri Group’s objective for the capital adequacy of the Financing sector is 12 percent.

-On 23 October 2015, FSA granted Taaleri Plc an exemption order that is valid until 31 December 2016, on the basis of which Taaleri will form a new consolidation group related to capital adequacy calculation, which does not include Taaleri Plc.
-Due to this, the Group does not report the regulatory capital according to CRR, only the capital adequacy requirement according to Rava.
+On 23 October 2015, the Financial Supervisory Authority granted Taaleri Plc special permission valid until 31 December 2016, based on which a new consolidation group for capital adequacy calculations has been formed for Taaleri, which does not include Taaleri Plc.
+Due to this, the Group does not report the regulatory capital according to CRR, only the capital adequacy requirement according to RaVa.